Caleb-Clauson/IT_360_Final_Project_Spring_2026/README.md

  - Securists

 ## Project Idea
-Our project will cover the following:
+Our project will be:
-1. Linux or Windows focused
+1. Linux focused
 2. User Focused
 3. Shell Scripting or Python
 4. Raw or Structured output